Carlo Sickinger

-Carlo Sickinger (born 29 July 1997) is a German professional footballer who plays as a midfielder for club SV Elversberg.
+Carlo Sickinger (born 29 July 1997) is a German professional footballer who plays as a midfielder for club Darmstadt 98.

 Career

 Sickinger made his professional debut for 1.
 FC Kaiserslautern in the 3.
 Liga on 8 December 2018, coming on as a substitute in the 75th minute for Theodor Bergmann in the 0–0 home draw against Würzburger Kickers.

 On 26 January 2022, Sickinger joined SV Elversberg on loan.
 The transfer was made permanent at the end of the 2021–22 season and Sickinger signed a two-year contract with Elversberg.

+On 20 July 2026, Sickinger moved to Darmstadt 98.